 The association and its partners advocated for greater clarity in the coverage of these life-saving services, and view this as a significant victory in the fight against tobacco.

 After a slow start, President Barack Obama announced April 17 that enrollment through the federal and state Health Insurance Marketplaces reached 8 million Americans, a million more than the goal for the first open enrollment period.
 Millions more

 is needed to determine how many people obtained new coverage (as opposed to switching from one plan to another), here’s what we know so far:

-- 34 percent of those who signed up through the federal Marketplace are under 35 years old.
+34 percent of those who signed up through the federal Marketplace are under 35 years old.

-- More than 4.8 million more people enrolled in coverage through Medicaid and the Children’s Health Insurance Program compared to before the Marketplaces opened.
+More than 4.8 million more people enrolled in coverage through Medicaid and the Children’s Health Insurance Program compared to before the Marketplaces opened.

-- Three million young adults under age 26 obtained coverage through their parents’ plan.
+Three million young adults under age 26 obtained coverage through their parents’ plan.

 A RAND survey reported a net gain of 9.3 million American adults with health insurance coverage from September 2013 to mid-March 2014.
 This decreases the uninsured population from 20.5 percent to 15.8 percent.
 RAND also estimates 7.2 million Americans

-- HHS released final enrollment reports on May 1 for the first open enrollment period, which includes state-by-state data and data on coverage by race and ethnicity for the first time.
+HHS released final enrollment reports on May 1 for the first open enrollment period, which includes state-by-state data and data on coverage by race and ethnicity for the first time.

 Additionally, the association submitted comments on these proposed rules on the following dates: